-COC rights and remedies against the owner under the HAP contract include recovery of any HAP overpayment, suspension of housing assistance payments, abatement or reduction of the housing assistance payment, termination of the payment or termination of the HAP contract.
-COC may also obtain additional relief by judicial order or action.
+The PHA rights and remedies against the owner under the HAP contract include recovery of any HAP overpayment, suspension-withholding or abatement of housing assistance payments, abatement or reduction of the housing assistance payment, termination of the payment or termination of the HAP contract.
+The PHA may also obtain additional relief by judicial order or action.

-COC must notify the owner of its determination and provide in writing the reasons for the determination.
+The PHA must notify the owner of its determination and provide in writing the reasons for the determination.
 The notice may require the owner to take corrective action by an established deadline.
-COC must provide the owner with written notice of any reduction in housing assistance payments or the termination of the HAP contract.
+The PHA must provide the owner with written notice of any reduction in housing assistance payments or the termination of the HAP contract.

-Before COC invokes a remedy against an owner, COC will evaluate all information and documents available to determine if the contract has been breached.
+Before COCthe PHA invokes a remedy against an owner, COCthe PHA will evaluate all information and documents available to determine if the contract has been breached.

-If relevant, COC will conduct an audit of the owner's records pertaining to the tenancy or unit.
+If relevant, COCthe PHA will conduct an audit of the owner's records pertaining to the tenancy or unit.

-If it is determined that the owner has breached the contract, COC will consider all of the relevant factors including the seriousness of the breach, the effect on the family, the owner's record of compliance and the number and seriousness of any prior HAP contract violations.
+If it is determined that the owner has breached the contract, COCthe PHA will consider all of the relevant factors including the seriousness of the breach, the effect on the family, the owner's record of compliance and the number and seriousness of any prior HAP contract violations.